 This story was updated after publication to reflect information provided by the Nevada Department of Taxation.

-With a week to go before the big day, a surprise inspection by the Nevada Department of Taxation threw them a curve.
+A week before opening day, an officer from the Nevada Department of Taxation showed up to conduct a surprise inspection.
 The department ordered the Rawsons to return a shipment of wine they’d accepted 24 hours earlier, and to relinquish their on-premise license to the City of Sparks.

 The couple believed they’d done everything by the book.
-But Engine 8’s owners learned this week that Nevada’s winery statute leaves room for interpretation.
-Their pre-opening snafu has also revealed flaws in the system of multi-jurisdictional licensing wineries must navigate.
+But they learned this week that Nevada’s winery statute leaves room for interpretation.
+Their pre-opening snafu has also revealed flaws in the system of multi-jurisdictional licensing the state’s wineries must navigate.

 “It’s very vague and misleading,” Rawson said of the state law.
 Story continues below…

 On Thursday, Engine 8 accepted a bond-to-bond transfer of wine in bottles.
-Bond-to-bond means that both entities – the point of origin and the destination – are legally approved to store and account for quantities of a taxable alcoholic beverage.
-Believing they could legally take possession of the wine, the Rawsons put it into a bonded area inside the winery.
+Bond-to-bond means that both entities – the point of origin and the destination – are legally approved to store a taxable alcoholic beverage, and account for quantity that was transferred.
+Believing they could legally take possession of the wine, the Rawsons put it into a bonded storage area inside the winery.

-“Because otherwise, it was sitting out in the parking lot,” Wendi Rawson said.
+“Because otherwise, it would be sitting out in the parking lot,” Wendi Rawson said.

-The couple expected to use the bottled wine to fill the gap between opening day, and the day they’ll offer wine made on site.
-Engine 8 has not yet made wine because city and state manufacturing licenses were pending.
+The couple expected the bottled wine would fill the gap between opening day and the day they’ll be ready to offer wine made on site.
+Engine 8 has not yet made wine because its city and state manufacturing licenses are pending.

 On Friday, an inspector from the Department of Taxation appeared at the winery and threatened to confiscate the wine shipment.
-In subsequent phone conversations with taxation officials, Mike Rawson was informed that the state’s reading of Nevada’s winery statute differs from the Rawsons’ reading.
+In subsequent phone conversations with taxation officials, Mike Rawson learned that the state’s reading of Nevada’s winery statute differs from the Rawsons’ reading.

-If the shipment had been delivered in barrels, there would likely be no disagreement.
-Rawson says he believed Engine 8 could legally cellar the wine and age it in bottles.
-But taxation officials say the law allows the winery to receive bulk wine and and then finish the manufacturing process.
-The statute makes does not specify the kind of container, or the size of the container.
+There would likely be no disagreement if the shipment had been delivered in barrels, rather than bottles.
+Rawson says he believed Engine 8 could legally cellar the wine and age it in the bottles.
+Taxation officials say the law allows the winery to receive bulk wine, then finish the manufacturing process and bottle the wine.
+But the statute does not specify the kind of container, or the size of the container the winery may receive.

 “It’s a gray zone,” Wendi Rawson said.